 - Take photographs of everything involved in the accident.
 Ideally, pictures should include each driver, each automobile in the accident showing any damage, skid marks, damage to any other property, as well as the surrounding area and road from different angles.
 Also take pictures of any external injuries if possible.
 The more pictures the better.

 - Create a diagram of the accident scene.
-Draw a diagram of the accident scene and label the positions of the vehicles, the direction they were traveling, and any traffic control devices.
+Draw a diagram of the accident scene and label the positions of the vehicles, the direction they were traveling and any traffic control devices.
 Take supporting pictures of the scene from various angles.

 - Have a police report prepared and obtain a copy.
 If the police do not come to the scene of the accident, visit the nearest police station and fill out an accident report.

-- Do not discuss the accident anyone other than your own attorney.
-Don’t discuss the accident with the other driver, their attorney, or any insurance company (even your own).
+- Do not discuss the accident with anyone other than your own attorney.
+Don’t discuss the accident with the other driver, their attorney or any insurance company (even your own).
 Never give a written or recorded statement, unless it is under the advice of your attorney.
 Anything you say from the time of the accident until your case is resolved can be used against you in court.

 - Contact your attorney.
 Contact your attorney as soon as possible after the accident.
 If you do not have an attorney, you should retain an experienced automobile accident attorney to protect your legal rights.